canstar

 Hardship customers refer to customers struggling to pay their power bills.
 Historically, retailers are legally required to offer them access to a hardship program (e.g. repayment instalments, payment extensions).

-Starting from 30 Dec 2026, this new reform forces retailers to switch hardship customers to the cheapest plan available.
+Starting from 30 Dec 2026, this new reform forces retailers to switch hardship customers to the cheapest possible plan in their catalog.
 This is a huge win for hardship customers inactive in the energy market.

 Hardship customers cannot be charged retail fees (except network charges)